Ontario Construction News staff writer

 A conceptual design was prepared by Dillon Consulting in 2018 and the city has also secured the services of an engineering firm to complete a detailed lot grading and drainage plan to accommodate the soil that is to be added to the site.

-The last four to five years have seen moderate to almost below-average numbers in the residential sector, and a decrease of at least 20 percent in the number of homes built in the last five years.
+According to a report written by Saarela, building activity has decreased year-over-year since 2014, due to high construction costs and the lack of builders and trades people in the community with moderate to almost below-average numbers in the residential sector, and a decrease of at least 20 percent in the number of homes built in the last five years.

-His report showed the residential sector saw a decrease in building permits from 438 in 2014 to 320 in 2018, while non-residential sectors including industrial, commercial and institutional saw a decrease from 134 to 128 in the same time span.
+The report showed the residential sector saw a decrease in building permits from 438 in 2014 to 320 in 2018, while non-residential sectors including industrial, commercial and institutional saw a decrease from 134 to 128.